nasa/WellClear/docs/index.md

 The variable `alert_level` denotes a level between 1 and the most severe alert level that has been configured.

-Bands that are not in the current path of the ownship are called {\em peripheral bands}.
+Bands that are not in the current path of the ownship are called peripheral bands.
 Peripheral bands are different for different type of maneuvers.
 The list of aircraft contributing to each type of bands for a particular alert level can be obtained as follows:
 ```java